 - By plane: The easiest way to get to Montenegro is by plane.
 There are two airports in Montenegro, one in Tivat and one in Podgorica and you can easily start a road trip from either place.
 However, you can also fly into Dubrovnik, Croatia, and drive down from there to Montenegro.
 This airport is very near to the border and offers more flight options.

 - By bus: Taking a bus is a very cost-effective option if you are in a nearby Balkan city.
-There are busses from Bosnia, Serbia, Croatia, and more that run often.
+There are buses from Bosnia, Serbia, Croatia, and more that run often.

 - By car: Rent a car from anywhere around Montenegro and drive across the borders to enter the country.